IDMNYU/IdeationPrototypingSpring19-Bennett/PhotoDiary_problems.md

 ## Part 2:

-Is there a particular problem or issue you see in your world that you would like to take a stab at resolving or to explore?
+Is there a particular problem or issue you see in your world that you would like to take a stab at resolving or exploring?

 Perhaps it's an inefficiency or accessibility issue, or a societal trend in the wrong direction.